 Languages Spoken by California’s Health Workforce

-Why are the languages spoken by the Health Workforce important?
+Why are the Languages Spoken by the Health Workforce Important?

 Key Findings